gitblanc/Github-cloner/README.md

 ### Notes:
 1. This script will create a folder called as your github username in the directory you executed the script.
 2. If you want to pass al data to a pendrive or hard drive, you must copy it doing Ctrl + C, Ctrl + V. This is because FAT filesystems **don't support unix file permissions**.
 All the files and directories get masked with the permissions you mounted the fs with.
-3. If you are using **Windows**, make sure you have Git and Git Bash to use this script.
-You can open it clicking on the Bash button or putting this on cmd -> `"C:\Program Files\Git\bin\sh.exe" --login`
 ---
 # Instructions
  1. Clone this repository